Is Gmail HIPAA compliant? Many health care providers are required to adhere to the Health Insurance Portability and Accountability Act (HIPAA).

 How does Gmail measure up with HIPAA compliance?

 In case you don’t know, Gmail is a service used for email by hundreds of millions of people worldwide.
 Many small businesses use it for email because it’s inexpensive, convenient, and offers some very nice security features.
-While most people feel secure sending and receiving personal and confidential information via their Gmail accounts, let’s see how Gmail does against our three criteria:
+While most people feel secure sending and receiving personal and confidential information via their Gmail accounts, let’s see how Gmail does against our three criteria.
+Is Gmail HIPAA compliant?

 - Strong Security: Google arguably has some of the best security available in a hosted web service.
 Companies that take advantage of Google’s free two factor authentication have strong assurance that their email accounts aren’t hacked, plus Google offers some nice user logging and other security features that are much stronger than many competitors.
 Also, third party services (reviewed in another article) are available to add secure email and outbound email scanning which really make Gmail’s security top notch.